 Through our outreach and evangelism programs, we provide assistance to Greater Baton Rouge Food Bank, Interfaith Federation of Greater Baton Rouge, ELCA World Hunger, Salvation Army Angel Tree, Capitol Elementary, and the Central African Republic through assistance in funding education programs and the construction of spring boxes for water purification.

 History of St. Paul

-In June 1960, the land at Goodwood Boulevard and E. Airport Drive was purchased and renovations were made on the existing house to enable the congregation to hold services there beginning in December 1960.
-In January 1962, Pastor David Cooper was installed as pastor and groundbreaking ceremonies were held for a new $70,000 First Unit were held on the property adjoining the existing house-chapel on January 18, 1962.
-Consecration of the new church and educational facilities was held on September 16, 1962.
+In June 1960, land at Goodwood Boulevard and E. Airport Drive was purchased and renovations were made to the existing house on the site to enable the congregation to hold services there beginning in December 1960.
+In January 1962, Pastor David Cooper was installed as pastor and groundbreaking ceremonies were held for a new sanctuary and education building.
+Consecration of the new church was held on September 16, 1962.
 A youth choir was formed, which was later divided into a children's choir and a youth choir.